 The law is clear that police should avoid deadly force to catch suspects who are not dangerous and to cease inflicting physical force on a suspect once he/she is subdued.
 In the above example, the officer acted against his training by using deadly force on a non-dangerous suspect and letting his dog harm a suspect who has already surrendered.
 Even if the officer genuinely felt he was doing the right thing, he should not enjoy qualified immunity protections for behaving unreasonably.3

-Sovereign Immunity is an old legal concept that government is immune from liability simply because it is the government.
+Sovereign Immunity is an old legal concept that the government is immune from liability simply because it is the government.
 Fortunately, in Nevada, sovereign immunity does not apply to state and local government in personal injury cases:

 Accident victims who have been hurt by Nevada state or local government employees while they are carrying out their duties are allowed to sue the government for damages.
 Examples of accidents where victims may sue the state or local government for negligence include: